Shooters, Fishers and Farmers Party Vic Representatives

 Follow Jeff on Social Media

-Jeff's working career has been varied, going from administrative jobs, security guard roles and working in a car wrecker, to joining Victoria Police on 29 April 1996.
+Jeff's working career has been varied, going from administrative jobs, security guard roles and working as a car wrecker, to joining Victoria Police on 29 April 1996.
 After leaving the force in 2000 he became an IT contractor.

 Jeff has ensdured three paid confiscations of his firearms in 1989, 1996 and 2003.
 Each time he joined thosands of other law abiding firearms owners in queues to be relieved of his property because of crimes someone else had committed.
 This was and still is a travesty that does not befit a modern society.